 Prescription Drug Abuse Escalating to Heroin Addiction

 Within our society, we are witnessing a disturbing pattern of substance abuse.
-Those who start off using prescription drugs will often evolve to a Heroin addiction.
+Those who start off using prescription drugs will often evolve into a Heroin addiction.
 With large numbers of individuals abusing prescription drugs, many may wonder as to what happens when one can no longer take these medications, whether they run out of pills or they cannot purchase any more.
-While it would be hopeful to think that these individuals just stop using all together and move on with their lives, unfortunately this is rarely the case.
+While it would be hopeful to think that these individuals just stop using all together and move on with their lives, unfortunately, this is rarely the case.
 Instead, we are witnessing a transition in individuals who progress from using prescription medications to taking Heroin, which inevitably creates a Heroin addict in need of rehabilitation.

 Prescription Drugs, a Gateway to Heroin Addiction

-Drug users rarely begin their life of drugs with Heroin as their first substance.
+Of all the things you learn from Heroin addiction, one being that users rarely begin their life of drugs with Heroin as their first substance.
 Oftentimes, there is often a progression throughout addictions, as they move from one substance on to a more potent one.
 Many drugs that do not have as potent of an effect as others, but are often used by larger populations are generally known as “Gateway drugs,” as they generally act as a predecessor for more serious drug addictions.
 Most drugs thought to be considered gateway are; Alcohol, Cigarettes, Marijuana, and Painkillers with addictive qualities.

 Evolving to Heroin Addiction

 Since prescription medications can be considered a stepping stone to more harmful drugs, many users will often escalate their use to heroin abuse for a number of reasons.
 Many people may seek a more potent substance because they developing a tolerance to the effects of their previous drug.
-For example, individuals who got a euphoric sensation from one painkiller, might need two just to get a relatively close level of euphoria.
+For example, individuals who got a euphoric sensation from one painkiller might need two just to get a relatively close level of euphoria.
 People may also turn to Heroin for reasons of financial sensibility.
 Since drug dealers can produce levels of Heroin for a far less cost than drugs like Oxycontin, people may escalate use for that reason.
 Also, there may be an element of access at play in many cases as well.
 If an individual used to take painkillers from a prescription (or buying from someone who has a prescription), but are no longer able to, Heroin would seem to be the next choice.